oci-labs/pdfjs-dist-viewer-min/README.md

-Changes to use LPi URLs are in this branch: https://github.com/liturgicalpublications/pdfjs-dist-viewer-min/tree/edit-url-whitelist

-OD obtains the package from the branch above, not the main branch.

 NOTE: If any changes need to be made to this to be pulled into LPi's projects, the commit hash in `yarn.lock` in LPi's projects must be updated by running `yarn upgrade pdfjs`.
 Otherwise changes will not be pulled in, and an old commit will be used.

 # PDF.js Minified Distribution With Viewer